SakanaAI/Kamon/README.md

 mask, then passed to a VGG model that is shared across positions.
 The final layer of the VGG model is removed so that the penultimate layer can be used for features.
 The VGG model by default is set to be trainable.
-The VGG's features along with the `--ngram_length - 1`  previous VGG features, are combined with the `--ngram_length - 1` previous logits to compute the logits for the current position.
+The VGG's features along with the `--ngram_length - 1` previous VGG features and the `--ngram_length - 1` previous logits are input features for predicting the logits for the current position.

 A training script (with masking on) can be found in `train.sh` and an inference script in `test.sh`.